Equivalent Systems for Differential Equations with Polynomially Distributed Delay: Introduction

 \section{Introduction}

-Mathematical modelling by delay differential equations (DDEs) is used in many applications like epidemiology, population dynamics, traffic flow, and others, see~\cite{erneux,smith}.
+Mathematical modelling by delay differential equations (DDEs) is used in many applications such as epidemiology, population dynamics, traffic flow, and others; see~\cite{brauer,erneux,sipahi-etal,smith}.
 A DDE includes discrete delays and/or distributed delays.
-Numerical methods were developed for the solution of initial value problems (IVPs) of DDEs with discrete delays, see~\cite{bellen-zennaro,mitsui}.
-In the case of a distributed DDE with a gamma distribution or a similar distribution, it is well known that an equivalent system of ordinary differential equations (ODEs) can be arranged, see~\cite{cassidy,guglielmi-hairer,nevermann-gros}.
-Thus numerical methods for IVPs of ODEs are applicable, see~\cite{butcher}.
+Numerical methods were developed for the solution of initial value problems (IVPs) of DDEs with discrete delays; see~\cite{bellen-zennaro,das,mitsui}.
+In the case of a distributed DDE with a gamma distribution or a similar distribution, it is well known that an equivalent system of ordinary differential equations (ODEs) can be arranged; see~\cite{cassidy,guglielmi-hairer,nevermann-gros,teslya-wolkowicz}.
+Thus, numerical methods for IVPs of ODEs are applicable; see~\cite{butcher}.

 We investigate a DDE including a distributed delay, where the weight function of the distribution is a polynomial.
 Such a polynomial is present in a uniform distribution and a beta distribution, for example.
 We construct an equivalent system of DDEs with just two discrete delays.
-We examine the stability of this system, where we focus on stationary solutions.
-Furthermore, a scaling of the system is formulated, which keeps the magnitude of its solutions small, such that error amplification and bad condition are reduced.
+Up to our knowledge, this contribution represents the first work introducing this equivalent system in the case of a distributed delay.
+It is shown that the solutions of the differential equations with polynomially distributed delay and the equivalent system coincide.
+We examine the stability of the alternative system, where we focus on stationary solutions.
+Furthermore, a scaling of the system is formulated, which keeps the magnitude of its solutions small, so that error amplification and bad condition are reduced.
+We also generalise the proposed approach to systems of DDEs with multiple polynomially distributed delays.

-Alternatively, the integral defining a distributed delay can be discretised by a quadrature method, see~\cite{sargood-etal}.
+Alternatively, the integral, which defines a distributed delay, can be discretised by a quadrature method; see~\cite{sargood-etal}.
 This discretisation yields a DDE with multiple discrete delays, whose solution represents an approximation of the solution for the distributed DDE.
-We employ a Gaussian quadrature associated to the weight function, see~\cite{stoer-bulirsch}, in this technique.
+We employ a Gaussian quadrature associated with the weight function; see~\cite{quarteroni,stoer-bulirsch}; in this technique.

-Finally, we demonstrate results of numerical computations using a nonlinear system of DDEs with distributed delay as test example.
-Therein, the two approaches, i.e., equivalent DDE system and approximate DDE system, are compared.
-The IVPs are solved by a numerical method for DDEs with multiple discrete delays, see~\cite{shampine-thompson}.
+Finally, we demonstrate the results of numerical computations using two DDE problems with distributed delay as test examples.
+First, a nonlinear system, which represents an epidemiological model, is considered, where the two approaches, i.e., equivalent DDE system and approximate DDE system, are compared.
+Second, a singularly perturbed problem is solved using the equivalent DDE system.
+All IVPs are solved by a numerical method for DDEs with multiple discrete delays; see~\cite{shampine-thompson}.